Jarred Kelenic Player Props: Mariners vs. Nationals

-Jarred Kelenic -- with a slugging percentage of .229 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners against the Washington Nationals, with Trevor Williams on the mound, on June 26 at 9:40 PM ET.
+On Tuesday, Jarred Kelenic (hitting .176 in his past 10 games) and the Seattle Mariners face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Orioles.
+He had a one-hit performance in his most recent game (1-for-3) against the Nationals.

 Jarred Kelenic Game Info & Props vs. the Nationals